Some thoughts on Perl template processing

 What’s your favorite template processor and why?
 Let me know in the comments.

-6 thoughts on “Some thoughts on Perl template processing
+6 responses to “Some thoughts on Perl template processing”

 my favourite was HTML::Mason, the first version … it was usable on a computer with 32MB (megabytes, not a mistake) of RAM and used straight Perl for the embedded code; had it been possible to separate the templating part from the webapp part it would still be my favourite